 Stocking Stuffers and Pet Treats

-If your dog received a stocking full of pet treats, make sure he doesn’t gobble them all up at once.
-According to Stamper, if he eats the treats whole, or eats too many at once, he may not be able to digest them.
+If your dog received a stocking full of pet treats, make sure he doesn’t gobble them all up at once, making them hard to digest.
 Unchewed pet treats can get stuck in the trachea (windpipe) or gastrointestinal tract (esophagus, stomach, and intestines).

-If your dog is in obvious distress from eating too much too fast, says Stamper, contact your vet immediately.
+If your dog is in obvious distress from eating too much too fast, contact your vet immediately.
 Some telltale signs are drooling, choking, or vomiting.

 Tinsel and Ribbons

-When decorating your tree and wrapping or unwrapping gifts, keep a close eye on where you leave your leftover tinsel, string, and ribbons.
+Decorating your tree?
+Wrapping or unwrapping gifts?
+Keep a close eye on where you leave leftover tinsel, string, and ribbons.

 If you have holiday plants such as poinsettias, holly, or mistletoe around, take care.
-When you display (or dispose of) these plants, your cat may decide they’re good to eat, Stamper says.
+When you display (or dispose of) these plants, your cat may decide they’re good to eat.

-“Fortunately for your cat, severe mistletoe toxicity is uncommon and usually occurs only if your pet eats a large amount,” Stamper explains.
+Fortunately, severe mistletoe toxicity is uncommon and usually occurs only if your pet eats a large amount.
 Symptoms include vomiting and diarrhea, difficulty breathing, slowed heart rate, low blood pressure, and odd behavior.

-While holly isn’t as harmful, you should still discourage your pets from eating the berries and leaves, Stamper says.
+Also discourage your pets from eating holly berries and leaves.
 In both dogs and cats, the plant’s toxins can cause drooling, vomiting, diarrhea, loss of appetite, and decreased activity.

-Resist the temptation to give your pet table scraps that are high in fat, such as fat trimmed from meat or skin from your roasted turkey or chicken.
-“In addition to the typical gastrointestinal upset, rich, fatty foods can cause a potentially life-threatening and painful disease called pancreatitis,” Stamper says.
+Don’t give your pet table scraps that are high in fat, such as fat trimmed from meat or skin from your roasted turkey or chicken.
+Not only can rich foods cause an upset stomach, they can also cause a potentially life-threatening and painful disease called pancreatitis.
 The most common symptoms of pancreatitis in dogs include vomiting, stomach pain, restlessness, shaking, diarrhea, fever, and weakness.

 In cats, the symptoms are less clear and harder to notice, such as decreased appetite and weight loss.

-And be careful what you put in the trash can, Stamper warns.
-Dogs, especially, are notorious for helping themselves to the turkey carcass or steak bones disposed of there.
-As with too many treats, bones can get stuck in your dog’s esophagus, or trachea.
+And be careful what you put in the trash can.
+Dogs, especially, are notorious for helping themselves to the turkey carcass or steak bones, which can get stuck in your dog’s esophagus, or trachea.
 Sharp pieces of bones can also injure your dog’s mouth, esophagus, and stomach, and can cause severe internal injuries.

 Other Human Treats, Including Alcohol

-After eating chocolate, some pets develop more severe complications, including liver failure, bleeding disorders, and death.
-If you suspect your dog has eaten chocolate or xylitol-containing items, consider it an emergency and call your veterinarian immediately.
+As for eating chocolate, some pets develop severe complications, including liver failure, bleeding disorders, and death.
+As with xylitol, if you suspect your dog has eaten chocolate, consider it an emergency and call your veterinarian immediately.

-Finally, there’s alcohol.
-Depending on how much they drink, pets that consume alcohol can develop serious problems.
-The most common symptoms in pets associated with the consumption of alcoholic beverages are vomiting, diarrhea, incoordination, weakness, decreased activity, difficulty breathing, and shaking.
+And keep your pets away from alcohol, which can cause serious problems.
+The most common symptoms are vomiting, diarrhea, incoordination, weakness, decreased activity, difficulty breathing, and shaking.
 In severe cases, coma and death from respiratory failure (lungs stop functioning) can occur.
-“Don’t accidentally leave your eggnog on the coffee table,” Stamper says.

 Food and Snack Bags

-Food bags, especially the mylar-type potato chip, cereal, and snack bags can be dangerous for your pets, and dogs, especially, may sniff them out.
+Food bags, especially the mylar-type potato chip, cereal, and snack bags, can be dangerous for your pets and dogs, especially, may sniff them out.
 These bags are thin enough that if a dog puts his head far enough into one and breathes in, the bag can wrap around his nose and mouth, suffocating him.
-The more your dog breathes in, the tighter the bag will get around his face, like shrink wrap, and he can't easily pull the bag off with his paws.
 Make sure that snack bags are closed and put away in a cabinet or, if empty, tossed into a trash bin that your pets can't get into.